ubccpsc/310/resources/readings/TestabilityAssertions.md

 # Testability

+When designing software we commonly think to support quality attributes such as usability or security, but an underappreciated quality attribute is _testability_.
+Testability is a quality attribute that does not affect how the system performs its functional requirements, but instead influences how amenable the system itself is to being tested.

 In order to be successful, a test needs to be able to execute the code you wish to test, in a way that can trigger a defect that will propagate an incorrect result to a program point where it can be checked against the expected behaviour.
 From this we can derive four high-level properties required for effective test writing and execution.
 These are controllability, observability, isolateablilty, and automatability.

 It is often necessary to restructure software that has not been written in a testable way to make it possible to validate a system effectively; this commonly happens when units within the code take on more than one responsibility or when features become scattered across a codebase.
 One of the biggest advantages of Test-Driven Development (TDD) is that by writing your tests first you are able to ensure that your system is structured in a testable way.